 Whether you know it or not, some of the people in your life may be facing violence at home—a friend, a co-worker, or even a family member.
 For many reasons, it’s hard for victims to acknowledge they are being abused—especially when the abuser is supposed to be a loved one.

 But there are lots of ways you can tell if something is wrong.
-Perhaps he/she often has unexplained injuries, or the explanations he/she offers don’t quite make sense.
-Perhaps you’ve noticed that he/she cancels plans at the last minute without saying why or that he/she seems afraid of making his/her partner angry.
+Perhaps they often have unexplained injuries, or the explanations they offer don’t quite make sense.
+Perhaps you’ve noticed they cancel plans at the last minute without saying why or they seem afraid of making their partner angry.

-If your friend, relative, or neighbor is being abused by his/her partner, then he/she and his/her children need help—and you can be an important lifeline.
+If your friend, relative, or neighbor is being abused by their partner, then they and their children need help—and you can be an important lifeline.

-Let him/her know you care.
-Ask direct questions about his/her situation, gently.
-Give him/her time to talk.
+Ask direct questions about their situation, gently.
+Give them time to talk.
 Ask again a few days later.
 Don’t rush into providing solutions.

-Listen without judging.
-Your friend, sister/brother or co-worker believes his/her abuser’s negative messages about himself/herself.
-He/She may feel ashamed, inadequate and afraid that you will judge him/her.
-Let him/her know that it’s not his/her fault.
-Explain there’s never an excuse for physical violence in a relationship—not alcohol or drugs, not financial pressures, depression, jealousy…not anything.
+Your friend, relative, or co-worker believes their abuser’s negative messages about themselves.
+They may feel ashamed, inadequate and afraid you will judge them.
+Let them know it’s not their fault.
+Explain there is never an excuse for violence in a relationship—not alcohol or drugs, not financial pressures, depression, jealousy—not anything.

-If he/she remains in the relationship, continue to be his/her friend and continue to express your concern for his/her safety.
-Remember that, for many men/women, leaving an abusive relationship can take time.
+If they remain in the relationship, continue to be their friend and continue to express your concern for their safety.
+Remember, for many people, leaving an abusive relationship can take time.